 As a herding dog, the Bergamasco Sheepdog needs adequate amounts of daily activity.
 They love living on large farms where they’re free to run and roam.
 This dog is not well suited for apartment living.
 Walk your dog twice a day and ensure he’s getting at least an hour of daily exercise.

 The Bergamasco is a highly intelligent canine that can easily learn tricks and commands.
 He responds best to consistent, positive reinforcement training methods.
 Never hit your dog or be too harsh with him.
 Establish your alpha status when your Bergamasco is still a puppy.
 Never allow this dog to overstep his boundaries.
-Due to his large size, it’s vital that you maintain control over him with ongoing training.
+Due to his large size, you must maintain control over him with ongoing training.

 This breed has unique grooming needs.
 The Bergamasco Sheepdog has a thick, three-layered coat that is oily, dense, and waterproof.
 The wooly, dread-like locks don’t need to be brushed regularly unless you plan on showing your dog.
 Bathe your dog only twice a year.
 Clip his nails as needed.
 Routinely clean his ears and eyes.